sketchboard/blog/help/_posts/2015-04-30-share-board.md

 Share Private Board
 -------------------

-You can **share private board** with your teammates by clicking board name and selecting "Team Board".
+You can **share private personal board** with your teammates by clicking board name and selecting "Team Board".
 Teammates that are online are circled with a green icon.

 <img alt="Share board with teammates" src="/help/images/share-team-board.png" width="300px">

-You can find boards shared with you from the boards menu.
+You can find team boards from the boards menu.

 <img alt="Boards Menu" src="/help/images/board-menu.png" width="300px">